metamorph-inc/openmeta-mms/docs/source/reference_modeling/integrated_domains/cad/cad.rst

 Computer-Aided Design (CAD)
 ===========================

-Computer-Aided Design (CAD) allows for a 3-D representation of the components in a design.
+Computer-Aided Design (CAD) allows for a 3-dimensional (3D) representation of the physical components in a design.

 .. figure:: images/spacecraft.png
    :alt: Image of the Spacecraft Component Assembly and CAD Representation